Derraneka/IAM-Labs/Lab-01-Customize-Your-Okta-Organization/README.md

 ## Overview / Objective

-This lab focused on customizing an Okta organization to align with company branding and administrative requirements.
-The objective was to become familiar with the Okta Admin Console while configuring organization settings that improve the user authentication experience.
+This lab focused on customizing an Okta organization to create a branded authentication experience for end users.
+The objective was to configure organization branding and validate that customizations were displayed consistently throughout the sign-in process and user dashboard.

 ## Skills Practiced

 - Identity and Access Management (IAM)
 - Okta Administration
+- Organizational Branding
 - Tenant Configuration
-- Organizational Branding
 - User Experience Management
-- Administrative Configuration
+- Authentication Workflows

 ## Lab Scenario

-As an Okta Administrator, I was tasked with customizing an organization's Okta tenant to create a branded and professional sign-in experience for users.
-This included reviewing administrative settings and applying branding configurations within the Okta Admin Console.
+As an Okta Administrator, I was responsible for customizing an organization's Okta environment to reflect company branding.
+This included updating the sign-in experience and validating that branding changes were visible throughout the authentication process.

 ## Tasks Completed